-In The Gambia, SOS Children's Villages started its activities in the 1980s.
+In Gambia, SOS Children's Villages started its activities in the 1980s.
 Because of the impoverishment of many Gambian families, a growing number of children end up without parental care, fending for themselves.
-Frequently occurring natural disasters worsen the living situation of the poorest population segments in this small African country.
+Frequently occurring natural disasters worsen the living situation of the most under pressured population segments in this small African country.

 An ethnically diverse nation

 SOS Training Centre - photo: Christian Lesske

 The Republic of The Gambia has a total population of 1.9 million, of which approximately 414,000 live in the capital city of Banjul.
 The Gambia is characterized by an impressive ethnic diversity.
 In addition to the official language English, the tribal languages Mandinka, Wolof and Fula are widely spoken.
 Islam is the predominant religion.

 The Gambia relies on subsistence farming, as natural resources in this fairly little country are scarce.
 The main export commodity is peanuts.

 The Gambia is not only one of Africa's smallest nations, it is also one of the most under pressured.
 Adding to its persistent economic problems, The Gambia has recently been facing natural disasters.
 In 2010, floods destroyed many homes and left thousands of Gambians homeless.
 The disaster occurred during the peak farming season and therefore caused food shortages as crops were largely destroyed.